League table

 What is Nottingham Trent University’s reputation?

-That growing focus was evident in the latest Research Excellence Framework (REF 2021).
-The results led to an impressive 26-place rise in our research quality index compared with the results of the previous national assessment in 2014.
+A postgraduate centre opened in 2024, and NTU’s focus on research is reflected in its 53rd place in our analysis of the latest Research Excellence Framework (REF 2021).
 Law; engineering; and allied health; dentistry; nursing; and pharmacy were the top performers, each with at least 98 per cent of their submissions rated world-leading or internationally excellent.

 In the latest Teaching Excellence Framework (TEF 2023), NTU achieved gold ratings overall and for the student experience, with silver for student outcomes.
-The TEF panel commended the university’s “supportive learning environment and readily available academic support tailored to needs”, and described “teaching, feedback and assessment practices to support student learning, progression and attainment” as outstanding.

 What degree courses have been discontinued and what new courses have been introduced?